zbejas/Grains/README.md

 #### Armor Switch
 You can right-click to equip armor.
 You can't right-click to switch that equipped armor. **NO LONGER!**

 ---

+#### Compass
+When a player respawns, they get a compass with their location in the lore.
+The compass points to the location of players death.
+With a right-click the player resets compass back to world spawn.

+---